-When you hear the phrase “plantation shutters,” you might picture the shutters your grandparents hung in their residence.
-You might be imagining a slender frame with small louvers, knobs and a clasp to keep the panels closed.
+When you hear the words “plantation shutters,” you might picture the shutters your grandparents hung in their residence.
+You might be envisioning a slender frame with small louvers, knobs and a clasp to keep the panels together.

-But what about actual plantation shutters?
-Are these wide-louvered, typically white shutters still in demand now?
+But what about real plantation shutters?
+Are these wide-louvered, typically white shutters still stylish now?
 Or are they out of date?

-At Louver Shop of Charleston, our American-created plantation shutters remain a popular seller today.
-They’re also coveted by homebuyers due to their performance, light-filtering capability and energy savings.
+At Louver Shop of Charleston, our American-manufactured plantation shutters remain a high seller today.
+They’re also wanted by homebuyers due to their performance, light-filtering effectiveness and energy conservation.
 In some situations, they could even improve your home’s resale value.

-So, we can certainly respond, plantation shutters are still in style in Charleston.
-And they’ll stay fashionable for many years.
+So, we can definitely respond, plantation shutters are still in style in Charleston.
+And they’ll continue to be popular for a long time.

 Here are a few solutions for how you can make this classic window treatment complement your house.